caiovellani/pizza.shop/README.md

 ```

 ### 3. Configure environment variables:
-Create a .env file at the root of the project and add the required environment variables, such as Firebase and PostgreSQL credentials.
+Create a .env file at the root of the project and add the required environment variables, such as and PostgreSQL credentials.

 ### 4. Start the development server:
 ```bash